LTUC/amman-dotnet-401d2/Curriculum/Class01/README.md

-# Class 01: Intro to C#
+# Intro to C#

+Welcome to class!
+Today we will learn about C# and how to handle errors and exceptions within our code.

 ## Learning Objectives

+### Students will be able to

+#### Describe and Define

+- What and how to use exception handling
+- Best practices when implementing exception handling
+- Where to start when encountering an error

+#### Execute

-1. The student will successfully request user input and output a response to the console.
+- The student will successfully request user input and output a response to the console.
-1. The student will implement try-catch statements as a form of exception handling within their code.
+- The student will implement try-catch statements as a form of exception handling within their code.
-1. Set-up a debugger within Visual Studio Community.
+- Set-up a debugger within Visual Studio
-1. Understand and be comfortable with debugging through code to identify potential bugs and errors.

-## Lecture Outline
+## Today's Outline

 ## Review
 1. Syllabus
 1. Grade Break down
 1. Coding Challenges and Expectations
 1. Due Dates

-## Welcome to 401: Advanced Software Development in ASP.NET MVC Core
-Welcome to Class!
-Please be sure read through the syllabus and get comfortable with both Visual Studio and Canvas.
-Introduce yourself to your classmates, and come to class ready to learn!

 ### C# Basics
 - What is C#